alpersonalwebsite/react/11_webpack.md

 ```

 Now, run both commands (scripts) again.
 Everything should be working...
 And it should be working as before.
-However, if you compare the ouput (size of the bundled files)
+However, if you compare the output (size of the bundled files)

 ```
 ./mainbundle.js > Now: 155 KB - Before: 1.16 MiB